Research projects

 Building on my pioneering work into the experiences of ‘completed life’, in my current work I focus on death and dying in old age with a specific interest for and the role of choice and control at the end-of-life.
 Other research interests include: tiredness of life, dementia, experiences of suffering, meaning and meaninglessness at the end-of-life.

-MEMENTO MORI REVISITED:
+MEMENTO MORI REVISITED

-unravelling the role of choice regarding death and dying in old age
+Unravelling the role of choice regarding death and dying in old age

 To achieve this aim, my project is divided into three interrelated subprojects:

-1. Drawing on the work of Ricoeur and Taylor, I formulate a philosophical account of choice that focusses on its socio-cultural and relational embeddedness, including an analysis of the relation between choice and social imaginaries (understood as shared notions and images of a certain socio-cultural group, involving moral claims about basic values of society).
+1. Drawing on the work of Paul Ricoeur and Charles Taylor, I formulate a philosophical account of choice that focusses on its socio-cultural and relational embeddedness, including an analysis of the relation between choice and social imaginaries (understood as shared notions and images of a certain socio-cultural group, involving moral claims about basic values of society).

 2. Through discourse analysis of journalistic content I empirically analyse social imaginaries of ‘death in old age’.
 Furthermore, adopting a longitudinal empirical-phenomenological approach I explore the lived experience of choice-making processes regarding death and dying, by interviewing older people and their relatives, trying to capture the temporal and contextualised nature of such processes.